Follow-up: Quick Sort Implementation and Applications

 };

-Why is this?
+Why do I say this?
 Let me explain.

 function.
-The purpose of the partition
+The purpose of partition

-function is to find a pivot point p
+is to find a split point p

 in nums[lo..hi]

-are all less than or equal to nums[p]
+are less than or equal to nums[p]

-, and nums[p+1..hi]
+, and all elements in nums[p+1..hi]

-are all greater than nums[p]
+are greater than nums[p]

 :

-Therefore, what the partition
+So, what the partition

-function essentially does is sort the nums[p]
+function really does is to put nums[p]